-In 1998, The Adventures Continue (the magazine) celebrated ten years of publishing information about George Reeves.
-TAC was begun in 1988 by Dr. Don Rhoden of Omaha, Nebraska, as a way to bring George's fans together.
-After two issues, Don asked if I'd take over.
-In its original form, The Adventures Continue was not a mimeographed or photocopied booklet with poorly reproduced photographs, so the cost was slightly higher than many other publications, and no one who appreciated the work of George Reeves, was disappointed.
-Below I've listed the contents of the back issues.
-Only issue #16 is still available.
+The Adventures Continue originated in 1988 with Dr. Don Rhoden of Omaha, Nebraska, as a way to bring George Reeves's fans together and to learn more about our TV hero.
+After two issues, Don asked if I'd take over, and I readily agreed to give it a try.
+Below are listed the contents of the back issues.
+Only issue #16, however, is still available.
 If interested, please send e-mail to Jim Nolt

 TAC #1: Answers from long-time Superman fans to questions posed by Don Rhoden.
 All of us have our own opinions concerning the series, and here is your chance to learn what the most devoted fans had on their minds in 1988.

 TAC #2: Interviews with Phyllis Coates and Robert Shayne, a copy of George Reeves' death certificate, a photo essay on buildings used in the Adventures of Superman, and a question & answer session with Jack Larson and Noel Neill at the Cleveland Superman Exposition in 1988.
 (76 pp)

 TAC #3: Reader profiles from Jan Alan Henderson, Gary Coddington, and John Field; the original running order of the Adventures of Superman; a list of George Reeves' performances at the Pasadena Playhouse (supplied by Dabbs Greer); "The Quest For George Reeves" by Rick Spector; and a photo of George's boyhood home.
 (56 pp)